What is Neurodivergence?

-- Support the right organisations and do the research behind it.
+- Support the right organizations and do the research behind them.
 Pay attention to what you form your opinions from.

 - Refrain from using functioning labels while addressing ND people.
 Be inclusive and ask if you do not know how they want to be addressed as.

 - Lend your hand and ear.
-Be accepting of who they truly are without any judgement.
+Be accepting of who they truly are without any judgment.
 Be kind.

 Takeaways to Inculcate